thebaldgeek/thebaldgeek.github.io/Iridium.md

 A quick word about the -D 4 part......
 Decimation is a way of breaking up the 10Mhz bandwidth into more CPU digestible sub parts (with a small overlap to not miss any burst that happen to fall on a seam).
 Its strongly recommended that you do run with some decimation.
 There is a strong mathematical link between decimation, SDR sample rate and the total bandwidth. gr-iridium will do a sanity check when you start it and let you know if you are hallucinating with any of the combinations.
+You should test -D 8 and -D 4 as a guide.
+Each change should be given a few hours to soak and get stable numbers.
+Because of the LEO nature of Iridium, you cant rush things.
+Play the long game and get it right.

 Once up and running you are going to get a line of status numbers per second:
 ```1666645162 | i: 351/s | i_avg: 392/s | q_max:   24 | i_ok:  79% | o:  751/s | ok:  82% | ok: 291/s | ok_avg:  85% | ok:   31170861 | ok_avg: 334/s | d: 8260```